14 Interesting Race Car Technologies (Found in Everyday Vehicles)

 However, its price is no less astounding.
 The high cost of producing and pressing carbon fiber means that we are unlikely to see all-carbon-fiber production cars on our roads any time soon.

-However, a lot of manufacturers use carbon fiber reinforced plastic, or carbon plastic, which is often used in e-cars, e.g. the BMW i3, where it’s essential to reduce the weight of components to compensate for battery weight.
+However, a lot of manufacturers use carbon fiber reinforced plastic, or carbon plastic, which is often used in electric cars, where it’s essential to reduce the weight of components to compensate for battery weight.

 4) Dual Overhead Cam Engine